Best Citizenship by Investment Lawyers in Ukmerge

 Frequently Asked Questions

-Does Lithuania offer citizenship by investment in Ukmerge?
+Does Lithuania offer citizenship by investment?

 Additional Resources

-Migration Department under the Ministry of the Interior of the Republic of Lithuania.
-Primary authority for residence permits, permanent residence, and many citizenship procedures.
+- Migration Department of the Republic of Lithuania - processes visas, residence permits, and citizenship applications

-State Tax Inspectorate VMI.
-Tax registration and compliance for individuals and companies.
+- State Tax Inspectorate VMI - tax registration and compliance for individuals and companies

 Next Steps